TRNEEDANAME/TRNEEDANAME/README.md

 ### Contact
-- You can contact me on GitHub or send me an email at trneedaname@duck.com
+- You can contact me on GitHub or send me an email at trneedaname@proton.me.
+- I am also on the Xcom 2 Modding Discord (same username) or via Steam